abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

     - It's useful when you want to create a layout where some items overlap with each other.
       ![overlapping grid items](./img/overlapping-grid-items-1.png)
       ![overlapping grid items](./img/overlapping-grid-items-2.png)

+- Question: when should you use flexbox and when should you use CSS Grid?

+  - Use **Flexbox** when you want to create a layout in one dimension (either a row or a column). ex: **Navbar** with a logo and links
+  - Use **CSS Grid** when you want to create a layout in two dimensions (both rows and columns). ex: **Main layout** of the page with a header, sidebar, main content, and footer (boxes or sections)